friendly-bits/geoip-shell/README.md

 **iptables** is supported in the [iptables branch](https://github.com/blunderful-scripts/geoip-shell/tree/geoip-shell-iptables).

-This is a continuation of the [**geoblocker-bash**](https://github.com/blunderful-scripts/geoblocker-bash) project.
+This is a continuation of the [**geoblocker-bash**](https://github.com/blunderful-scripts/geoblocker-bash) project, re-implemented in POSIX-compliant shell code.
 To learn what's changed, check out [this announcement](https://github.com/blunderful-scripts/geoip-shell/discussions/1).

 Should work on every modern'ish desktop/server Linux distribution, doesn't matter which hardware.
 Supports running on a router or on a host.
 Supports running on OpenWrt.
 Supports ipv4 and ipv6.